 Alan Brisdon's Fluorine Research Group

-Fluorine chemistry methodology
+Fluorine and HFC chemistry

 Fluorine-containing phosphines